Skip to Content

 A luxurious, center Strip resort, Bellagio opened in October of 1998 and cost $1.6 billion to construct.

-In addition to its size, Bellagio is also known for its free Fountains of Bellagio performance, seasonal conservatory displays, and its 100,000+ square feet of gaming.
+In addition to its size, Bellagio is known for its iconic Fountains of Bellagio, seasonal conservatory displays, and 100,000+ square feet of gaming.

-Another sizable amenity offered by Bellagio is the pool complex which is comprised of 5 pools, 4 whirlpools, and 50+ cabanas.
+Another sizable amenity offered by Bellagio is the pool complex, home to 5 pools, 4 whirlpools, and 50+ cabanas.

 6. Caesars Palace – 3,980 Rooms

-Sitting on an 85-acre plot of land, and comprised of 5 distinct hotel towers, Caesars is one of the biggest resorts in Las Vegas.
+Sitting on 85 acres of land and comprised of 5 distinct hotel towers, Caesars is one of the biggest resorts in Las Vegas.

-In addition to an impressive room count, Caesars Palace is also home to the”Garden of the Gods” pool complex, made up of 7 pools and swim-up blackjack.
+In addition to an impressive room count, Caesars Palace is also home to the “Garden of the Gods” pool complex, comprising 7 pools and swim-up blackjack.

-Their upscale Bacchanal Buffet easily qualifies as one of the best buffets in Las Vegas.
+Their upscale Bacchanal Buffet easily qualifies as one of the best buffets in Vegas.

 5. Excalibur – 3,981 Rooms

-A medieval castle-themed property, Excalibur opened in 1990 and cost $290 million to construct.
+A medieval castle-themed property, Excalibur opened in 1990 at a cost of $290 million.

-Excalibur also offers guests access to an impressive pool complex complete with 4 heated pools and 2 waterfalls and a sprawling 100,000 square foot casino floor.
+Excalibur also has an expansive, albeit unfancy pool complex, complete with 4 heated pools, 2 waterfalls, and a sprawling 100,000 square foot casino floor.

-Known as a budget-friendly resort, Excalibur delivers a strong value proposition to frugal tourists with lower table minimums, cheap restaurants, a budget-friendly buffet, and comparatively inexpensive entertainment.
+Known for being budget-friendly, Excalibur delivers a strong value proposition to frugal tourists with lower table minimums, cheap restaurants, a budget-friendly buffet, and comparatively inexpensive entertainment.

 Excalibur Las Vegas exterior